keawade/keaboard/README.md

 - Does power switch need to be in-line of the power input?
   - If so, should it be on B+ or B-?
   - If not, what pins do I connect with the power switch?
-- Are my traces done correctly?
-I think I need to put one set of the matrix on another copper layer.

 ## Potential Future Revisions